vishvAsa/kalpAntaram/kANe/v1p2/071_vijnAneshvara.md

 The Mit. quotes a host of smrti writers and six pre decessors, who were commentators and authors of digests on dharmaśāstra.821 Besides, it quotes Vedic works (like the Kāthaka ), the Brhadāranyakopanisad, the Garbhopanisad the Jābālopanisad and other works like the Nirukta, Bharata ( author of Nātyaśāstra ), Yogasūtra, Pāṇini, Susruta, the Skandapurana, the Viṣṇupurana, Amara, Guru (i. e.
 Prabhākara ).

 A noticeable feature of the Mit, may be mentioned here.
 Though it quotes from more than 80 Smirtis and Smrtikāras it is very chary of quoting from the Purāṇas.
 Only five Purāṭas are mentioned by name in the Mitāksarā viz. the Brahmāndas22 ( one verse on Yaj.
 III.
-30), the Bhavisyat (on
+30), the Bhaviṣyat (on

 ame are: